brugal/wolfcamql/README-wolfcam.txt

 * cg_drawTieredArmorAvailability  (same as quakelive)

-* cg_racePlayerShader to enable or disable the invisible/ghost shader on other players in ql race mode
+* cg_racePlayerShader  (0: disable the invisible/ghost shader on other players in ql race mode, 1: enable for other players, 2: use ghost shader for followed player and weapon, 3: use ghost shader for followed player's weapon, 4:  use ghost shader for followed player (not weapon))

 * cl_maxRewindBackups  Number of seek points to divide the demo into.
 The higher, the more response fast forwarding and rewinding becomes.
 Note that each backup point will require about 1.7MB .
 The default is 12.